Turkey Growers as Environmental Stewards

 Growers and processors are also using innovative technology to sustainably raise turkeys and preserve resources, including harnessing solar power, employing high tech computer systems to control and monitor turkey barns and installing state-of-the-art water management systems.
 Improvements in genetics and feed efficiency have also resulted in fewer inputs needed to raise healthy turkeys to market weight.

 Additionally, NTF works closely with poultry industry partners, such as the U.S. Poultry and Egg Association (USPOULTRY), to identify growers who go above and beyond to incorporate sustainable practices in poultry operations nationwide.
-In 2019, Mishler Turkey Farm in Seymour, Missouri, was named USPOULTRY’s Family Farm Environmental Excellence Award Winner, which recognizes exemplary environmental stewardship by family farmers engaged in poultry and egg production.
-The Mishlers grow turkeys for NTF member Cargill.
+In 2023, Backes Turkey Farm in Eldon, Missouri, and Fruechte Turkey Farms in Decatur, Indiana, were named USPOULTRY’s Family Farm Environmental Excellence Award Winners, which recognizes exemplary environmental stewardship by family farmers engaged in poultry and egg production.